simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-14
+<br />**Date image released:**  2024-12-15
+<br />**This image is owned by:**
+Jakub Kuřák

-<br />**Title of the image:**  Apollo 17's Moonship
+<br />**Title of the image:**  Geminid Meteors over a Snowy Forest
-<br />**Description for the image:**  Awkward and angular looking, Apollo 17's lunar module Challenger was designed for flight in the near vacuum of space.
-Digitally enhanced and reprocessed, this picture taken from Apollo 17's command module America shows Challenger's ascent stage in lunar orbit.
-Small reaction control thrusters are at the sides of the moonship with the bell of the ascent rocket engine underneath.
-The hatch allowing access to the lunar surface is seen at the front, with a round radar antenna at the top.
-Mission commander Gene Cernan is clearly visible through the triangular window.
-This spaceship performed gracefully, landing on the Moon and returning the Apollo astronauts to the orbiting command module in December of 1972.
-So where is Challenger now?
-Its descent stage remains at the Apollo 17 landing site in the Taurus-Littrow valley.
-The ascent stage pictured was intentionally crashed nearby after being jettisoned from the command module prior to the astronauts' return to planet Earth.
+<br />**Description for the image:**  Meteors have been flowing out from the constellation Gemini.
+This was expected, as mid-December is the time of the Geminid Meteor Shower.
+Pictured here, over two dozen meteors were caught in successively added exposures taken over several hours early Saturday morning from a snowy forest in Poland.
+The fleeting streaks were bright enough to be seen over the din of the nearly full Moon on the upper right.
+These streaks can all be traced back to a point on the sky called the radiant toward the bright stars Pollux and Castor in the image center.
+The Geminid meteors started as sand sized bits expelled from asteroid 3200 Phaethon during its elliptical orbit through the inner Solar System.
+Jigsaw Challenge: Astronomy Puzzle of the Day
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/AS17-149-22859-2v2SmlWmk.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/Geminids_Kurak_5757.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).